webgilde/individual-multisite-author/readme.txt

 This field is individual for each blog, so make sure you first login to the right dashboard when changing the authors bio for a specific site in your multisite environment.

 == Changelog ==

+= 1.3 =

+* added field for site-specific author name, props to a user
+* escaped name and description when saved to the database

 = 1.2.5 =